collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What is the Destination?

+Greater autonomy.
 Collaboration and code review are valuable skills that you can use these skills in an unlimited number of situations.
 GitHub is a popular place for open-source code.
 Check out GitHub Showcases and Trending to see some of the awesome projects.

 Some benefits of learning collaboration and code review
-* Greater autonomy
 * If you are a student: being prepared for your studies and career
 * If a developer: perhaps you can get a promotion
 * In general: you can make cool stuff, make choices that influence product